-Bamboo leaf tea is an unfermented type of tea and can be processed in a similar way to green tea. processing include plucking, The steps steaming/roasting, rolling, drying, firing, sorting, and (Bokuchava et al., 1980). steaming/roasting step is essential for inactivating browning enzymes, while the drying step helps inhibit bacterial growth, ensures product quality, and prevents the oxidation of chemical constituents.
+Bamboo leaf tea is an unfermented type of tea and can be processed in a similar way to green tea.
+The processing steps include plucking, steaming/roasting, rolling, drying, firing, sorting, and (Bokuchava 1980). packing et al., The steaming/roasting step is essential for inactivating browning enzymes, while the drying step helps inhibit bacterial growth, ensures product quality, and prevents the oxidation of chemical constituents.
 However, these processing steps can significantly affect the degradation of phenolic compounds and flavonoids (Benjamin et al., 2022).